shariqahn/EasyEdit/README.md

 - verified that forget set has no questions about authors in the retain set - you are forgetting entire authors, not just individual questions

 ### IKE Eval
+- icl inputs seem to be 2-2.5k ids long
 - context is always provided for eval, even for locality w the ground truth locality answer
 1. editor.py:edit_requests
   1. edit_func